mozilla/preparatory-survey-for-naar-study-addon/docs/DEV.md

 Note: The study variation/branch during tests is overridden by a preference in the FIREFOX_PREFERENCES section of `test/utils.js`.

-The example tests is inspired by tests in <https://github.com/mozilla/share-button-study>.

 ## Directory Structure and Files

 ```